phroun/nextutils/README.md

 #### Base Utility Functions

-``setTimeZoneByOffset("+00:00")`` Sets the PHP default timezone to a match with the same offset specified (useful for back end of ajax auto detection)

-``tzOffset("America/Los_Angeles")`` Get the current offset for the named timezone in "+00:00" format.

-``luminanceOfHex('99CCFF')`` Returns the optically weighted luminance score for a 3 or 6 digit hexadecimal color string.

 ``selected($expr)`` if true, returns ' selected="selected"', otherwise returns a blank string

 ``checked($expr)`` if true, returns ' checked="checked"', otherwise returns a blank string

-``dtLocal("0000-00-00 00:00:00")`` takes a MySQL style UTC time string and returns the same format of string converted to the current PHP local timezone.

-``dtUTC("0000-00-00 00:00:00")``  takes a MySQL style local time string and returns the same format of string converted to UTC.

-``formatDuration($seconds, $usedays = true)``  returns a duration in "mm:ss" or "hh:mm:ss" or "x days" format as appropriate.

 ``boolToInt($expr)`` if true returns -1 otherwise returns 0